hal2814/post-epicodus-plan/README.md

 * Add language testing for gem, to see where additional require files go in the gemspec

 #### About capstone project
-_I have chosen the name Egalitarian because to intermediate is defined as reconciling differences between people in order to bring about an agreement.
-The Egalitarian gem will make sure meaningful discussions do get lost in the forum process._
+_I have chosen the name Egalitarian because it is defined as relating to or believing in the principle that all people are equal and deserve equal rights and opportunities.
+The Egalitarian gem will make sure meaningful discussions do not get lost in the forum process._